-A fun conversation was recently started in a professional Facebook group about what clothing style therapists prefer wearing in the clinical space.
+The "what to wear in session" topic comes up from time-to-time with my therapist coaching clients, and recently a fun conversation began in a professional Facebook group about what clothing style therapists prefer wearing in the clinical space.
 A lively discussion ensued and several therapists shared about their personal and unique style points of view.
 It was a departure from the typical clinical discussions, with joy and a good amount laughter throughout the thread.

 The preferred mode of dress varied from simple neutral colors (black, grey, taupe, navy), to yoga wear, to jeans and sneakers.
 Some of the therapists leaned toward a mix and match or "capsule" style - interchangeable pieces, slacks, blazers, skirts and blouses, while others favored flowy skirts and comfortable sandals.
 A few of the counselors discussed their interest in building a wardrobe around classic pieces, while other therapists shared loving bright colors and adding a little bling in their closets.

 This exchange was especially enjoyable for me as I happen to adore fashion and have always celebrated the diverse way in which human beings express themselves through attire across many cultures.
-Additionally, what to wear in a counseling practice is a topic that comes up from time-to-time in my coaching calls.
 Colleagues sometimes share uncertainty on how to dress for private practice, or a general dislike for shopping, or feeling intimidated by fashion.

 Because of this, I thought it would be interesting to take this topic out of the clinical world and onto the "streets" to get feedback from friends and non-therapist colleagues.
 I posed the following question on my personal social media, as an email blast, and via text to see what my non-therapist friends had to say about this topic.